-As one of the software product owners, I have directly shaped the experience bringing desired functionality to our customers while impacting our key performance metrics and reducing hardware production and servicing costs.
+As a product owner and designer, I directly shaped much of the software experience, bringing crucial functionality to our customers while impacting our key performance metrics and reducing hardware production and servicing costs.

 Proteus Motion